 Burfisher et al. (2019) report an overall welfare gain from the CUSMA; however, this stems entirely from trade facilitation gains of about US\$1.4 billion, which offset the net losses from the other effects.
-As noted, the assumption that drives the trade facilitation gains is not grounded in the commitments under the CUSMA, which improve only very marginally upon the parties' WTO TFA the CUSMA has a negative impact on the US economy of about -0.12 percent, which in value terms translates into about a loss of US\$22.6 billion.
-These figures are close to those obtained in the present study.
+As noted, the assumption that drives the trade facilitation gains is not grounded in the commitments under the CUSMA, which improve only very marginally upon the parties' WTO TFA commitments, but rather represent a discount on the estimates of the gains from the TFA itself.
+Moreover, the tightening of border clearance measures in the CUSMA to prevent circumvention is not factored in.
+Otherwise, the effects of the CUSMA in this study are essentially a wash-out with negligible real gross domestic product (GDP) impacts and minor welfare impacts, which reflect price changes that might reflect primarily the modelling protocol.

 USITC (2019) by contrast finds a fairly significant effect on the US economy from the CUSMA.
-This study provides a highly detailed assessment of the CUSMA as negotiated.
-Its main finding is that, excluding the data provisions that reduce future uncertainty about data regulations,
+This study8 provides a highly detailed assessment of the CUSMA as negotiated.
+Its main finding is that, excluding the data provisions that reduce future uncertainty about data regulations, the CUSMA has a negative impact on the US economy of about -0.12 percent, which in value terms translates into about a loss of US\$22.6 billion.
+These figures are close to those obtained in the present study.